Quantumly controlled measurement, Hermitian conjugation and normalization in matrix-manipulation algorithms: Matrix multiplication

-Here the second term contains the desired matrix product and all extra terms are collected in the garbage $|g_3\rangle$.
+Here the first term plays an auxiliary role similar to the first term in Eq.(\ref{inst23}), while the second term contains the desired matrix product.
+All extra terms are collected in the garbage $|g_3\rangle$.
 We emphasize that the operator $W^{(2)}_{M^{(1)}M^{(2)}K^{(1)}K^{(2)}}$ is a novelty in comparison with multiplication algorithm in \cite{ZBQKW_arXive2024}.